 Can the cost of personal safety equipment be deducted from wages or made a condition of employment?

-    Workplace Safety and Health legislation states that any equipment, device or clothing required to be worn to help with rescue or to provide protection from health and safety hazards at a workplace must be provided and paid for by employers.
+Workplace Safety and Health legislation states any equipment, device, or clothing required to be worn to help with rescue or to provide protection from health and safety hazards at a workplace must be provided and paid for by employers.
 There are exceptions for safety headwear and some safety footwear.

 Contact Workplace Safety and Health at 204-945-3446 for more information.

 Who pays for damages to company vehicles, valuable equipment or other losses?

 Employers may not deduct wages to cover any costs for faulty work, poor quality work, loss of customers, cash shortages, or damages to their property.
 This includes: the cost of car accidents and parking tickets involving company vehicles, dishes broken by employees, customers leaving without paying.
 See the Deductions fact sheet for more information.